How and why to ditch your expensive mutual funds

 I’ve never looked back…

-Thanks to this blog, as a financial diary, fans of this site can now read what I own and have learned from others on these key pages:
+Thanks to this blog, as a financial diary, fans of this site can now read what I own and have learned over the years on these subjects:

-ETFs – While learning about indexing, along with why stock markets work the way they do, I’ve also learned I can invest better using low-cost funds to ride the coattails of stock market returns.
+ETFs – While learning about indexing, I’ve also learned some ETFs ride the coattails of stock market returns.

 Retirement – I’ve learned that other people, including retirees, have struggled with the same concepts I have.
 Yet over time, they’ve also dug themselves out of accepting higher cost products as a way to invest – and built some wealthy portfolios in the process.
 Experiences can be a great teacher, including those from others!